Bring Kitty Home

 Congratulations on your new feline family member!
 Thank you for choosing to adopt your kitty from All About Cats Rescue & Adoption.
 We hope that this furry baby brings your family great joy for a very long time.

-This supply checklist will help get you prepared to bring home your new kitty:
+This supply list will help get you prepared to bring home your new kitty:

 ❑ Bowls: The bowls should be made of ceramic, porcelain, or stainless steel.
 It is best to stay away from anything that is plastic because it retains food orders and can cause cat acne.
 Elevated bowls like Y YHY or Kitty City are great options to help the cats eat more comfortably and promote better digestion.